Lopou

 Lopou is a town in southern Ivory Coast.
-It is a sub-prefecture of Dabou Department in Grands-Ponts Region, Lagunes District.
+It is a sub-prefecture of the Dabou Department in the Grands-Ponts Region, Lagunes District.

-Lopou was a commune until March 2012, when it became one of 1126 communes nationwide that were abolished.
+Lopou was a commune until March 2012, when it became one of 1,126 communes nationwide that were abolished.

 In 2014, the population of the sub-prefecture of Lopou was 30,269.

 Villages

 The 14 villages of the sub-prefecture of Lopou and their population in 2014 are: